Site icon ZorbaBooks

 8. Write a children’s book for listening

-Like any other writing project, writing a children’s book also takes practice.
-Carry a small notebook and write your observations about kids.
-Do not stick with the very first idea, play with different characters and see which one will work best for your story.
+Writing a children’s book takes practice.
+Carry a notebook to jot down observations about kids.
+Don’t stick with your first idea—experiment with different characters and see which works best for your story.

 Exit mobile version